• About Texas Travel Talk

 Jeffress Fountain Plaza

-We also loved the impressive Jeffress Fountain, which stands outside of the First Baptist Church of Dallas, where they baptized church members.
+We also loved the impressive Jeffress Fountain, located outside the First Baptist Church of Dallas, where church members are baptized.
 The fountain is topped with a cross and words from the bible.

 Top Sites To See In Dallas For First-Timers - The Eyeball